Dodgers vs. Diamondbacks Player Props Betting Odds

 Betts Stats

-- Betts has picked up a hit in 14 straight games.
-In his last 10 games he is hitting .350 with three doubles, four home runs, five walks and eight RBI.
+- Betts has picked up a hit in 15 straight games.
+During his last 10 outings he is hitting .385 with four doubles, four home runs, six walks and nine RBI.

 Betts Recent Games